jubayer0175/useful_stuff/README.md

     return sum(list(map(lambda x : int(x), list(bin(new_key ^ key)[2:])))) # find the sum of ons.

 ### hex dumping an imgae file:
 I have file named *.img genrated from compilation for rpi3.
 How do I see what is inside?
-NO need for now. .list files give you pretty good understadning
+NO need for now. .list files give you pretty code understadning

 ## tmux